Recycling header image

 Sub-pages

-Place your 60 litre rubbish bin and recycling crate out together every week, and on alternate weeks for your greenwaste.
+Place your 60/80 or 120 litre rubbish wheelie bin and recycling crate out together every week, and on the designated alternate weeks put out for your greenwaste wheelie bin.

 Opening hours for our transfer station, and fees and charges for the Kawerau Transfer Station.

-For recycling to work, everyone must get involved.
-See the recycling section for information on how you can help, when collection days are and how you can reduce your waste.
+Making Kawerau’s For recycling system to work well requires , everybody’s support. one must get involved.
+See the recycling section for information on how you can help, when collection days are, and how you can reduce your waste and recycle effectively.

 Kawerau District prides itself as clean and green.
 To help keep with this image, there are a number of ways that we can help protect our environment.
 Find out what you can do to reduce waste.

-Why not save your greenwaste and make compost for your garden?
+Home composting is easy, fun and a great way to beneficially recycle Why not save your greenwaste into high quality and make organic compost for your garden?

-The large 240 litre greenwaste bin is collected fortnightly on the same day as your residual waste and on alternate weeks to your recycling.
+The alternative to home composting is to put greenwaste into the large 240 litre greenwaste wheelie bin, which is collected fortnightly on the same day as your weekly waste and recycling collection, but on alternating weeks (i.e. every 2nd week).

 New Zealand families waste about $560 each year on food which is thrown uneaten into the rubbish bin.
 This adds up to a staggering $872 million for the whole country.
 The Love Food Hate Waste NZ campaign aims to turn this around by inspiring and enabling people to waste less food.